RebeccaSkittles/Universal-Server/README.md

 ### Configuration

 #### !NOTE!
-This feature is still in development is curently univalibe.
+This feature is still in development and is curently univalibe.

 To configure Universal Server, modify the settings in the `config.ini` file located in the project's root directory.
 The configuration file includes options for the server port number, database connection details, and other customizable parameters.